Exporting to Mongolia

 Promoting cashmere worldwide

-Mongolia exports cashmere to many 20 countries, including the UK.
-There are opportunities for UK companies to help the country expand this activity and promote a quality product by developing trade with the UK or using their technological expertise to build Mongolian processing facilities.
+Mongolia exports cashmere to many countries, including the UK.
+There are opportunities for UK companies to help the country expand this activity and promote a quality product by developing trade with the UK, or to use their technological expertise to build Mongolian processing facilities.

 Meat processing and marketing